MicrosoftDocs/dynamics365smb-docs/business-central/reports/report-718.md

 # Inventory Sales Back Orders (report)

-The *Inventory Sales Back Orders* report shows sales lines where the outstanding quantity can't be fulfilled by the specified shipment date.
+The **Inventory Sales Back Orders** report shows sales lines where you can't fulfill the outstanding quantity by the specified shipment date.

-This information is grouped by item and includes detail on the customer that ordered the item, when it was due to be shipped, and whether the customer is also awaiting supply on any other back ordered items.
+The report groups data by item, and includes:

+* Customer details.
+* The ship date.
+* Other back-ordered items for the customer.

-The following is shown for the individual orders for each item: number, customer name, customer's telephone number, shipment date, order quantity and quantity on back order.
+The report shows the following data for individual orders for each item:

+* Number
+* Customer name
+* Customer telephone number
+* Shipment date
+* Order quantity
+* Quantity on back order.

 ## Use cases